McIntoshLab1/homelab/docs/case-studies/dns.md

 returned to automatic.

 The result is DNS that travels with the device.
-At home, queries take a short hop to a container on the same LAN; at the second location or any other network, the same resolver answers over the tailnet with nothing to reconfigure.
+At home, queries take a short hop to a container on the same LAN but at the second location or any other network, the same resolver answers over the tailnet with nothing to reconfigure.
 If the node is ever unreachable, toggling Tailscale off falls back to DHCP DNS.